Pretend Play Is So Important

 Pretend play in ESDm session in Bondi Junction and Mascot

-This play develops in stages as children grow and their thinking becomes more complex.
-Here’s a look at how it typically progresses:
+The ability develops in stages as children grow and their thinking becomes more complex.
+Here’s how it typically progresses:

-In the first year of life, pretend play isn’t quite developed.
-Babies are more focused on exploring the world through their senses—seeing, touching, tasting, and hearing.
-However, they do engage in simple forms of play like peek-a-boo and pat-a-cake, which lay the foundation for later pretend play.
+In the first year of life, babies are mainly focused on exploring the world through their senses—seeing, touching, tasting, and hearing.
+While they don’t engage in pretend play yet, simple forms of play like peek-a-boo or pat-a-cake lay the foundation for more imaginative play later on.

-Around the age of one, children start to engage in simple pretend play.
-They might pretend to talk on a toy phone or feed a doll.
-This is the beginning of symbolic play, where one thing stands for another.
-By age two or three, their pretend play becomes more complex.
-They start to create short sequences of actions, like pretending to cook a meal, eat it, and then wash the dishes.
+By the age of one, children begin to engage in basic pretend play.
+For instance, they might pretend to talk on a toy phone or feed a doll.
+This is the beginning of symbolic play, where one object stands in for another.
+By age two or three, this play becomes more complex.
+They start creating short sequences, like pretending to cook a meal, eat it, and wash the dishes.

 During the preschool years, pretend play becomes even more elaborate.
-Children create entire stories and scenarios, often involving multiple steps and characters.
-They might set up a pretend store, school, or hospital and take on various roles like the teacher, doctor, or cashier.
-They also start to play with others, taking turns and collaborating to build their imaginary worlds.
+Children create detailed stories and scenarios, often involving multiple steps and characters.
+They might set up a pretend store, school, or hospital and take on various roles like doctor, teacher, or cashier.
+They also begin to play with others, learning to take turns and collaborate in their make-believe worlds.

-As children grow older, their pretend play becomes more sophisticated and rule-based.
-They might create complex games with detailed storylines and rules.
-They also start to use more structured toys and games, like board games or role-playing video games, to support their imaginative play.
+As children grow older, it becomes more sophisticated.
+They start incorporating more rules and structure into their play.
+For example, they might create complex games with detailed storylines or use board games and role-playing video games to support their imaginative activities.

 2. Social Skills

-Playing with others in pretend scenarios teaches children important social skills.
-They learn to take turns, share, negotiate roles, and cooperate.
-Pretend play also helps them understand different perspectives and develop empathy by imagining how others feel.
+Playing with others during pretend play teaches children essential social skills.
+They learn to take turns, share, and negotiate roles.
+Pretend play also helps children with autism understand different perspectives by imagining how others feel.
+ESDM therapists use play-based activities to support the development of these social skills in children who may find interactions challenging.

 3. Cognitive Skills

-This type of play boosts cognitive development by encouraging problem-solving, planning, and creativity.
-Children think critically about how to create their stories, solve problems that arise in their scenarios, and use their imagination to explore new ideas.
+Pretend play boosts cognitive development by encouraging creativity, problem-solving, and planning.
+Children think critically about how to create their stories, solve problems within their play scenarios, and use their imagination to explore new ideas.
+The ESDM approach builds on these cognitive benefits, using play to encourage flexible thinking and creativity in children with autism.

 4. Emotional Regulation

-Pretend play allows children to explore and express their emotions in a safe environment.
-They can act out different feelings and scenarios, which helps them understand and manage their own emotions.
-For example, a child might pretend to be angry and then find ways to calm down during play.
-Emotional regulation is a crucial skill.
+Pretend play allows children to explore their emotions in a safe environment.
+They can act out different feelings and situations, helping them understand and manage their emotions.
+For instance, a child might pretend to be angry or scared during play and then work through these feelings.
+ESDM therapists use pretend play to help children with autism express and regulate their emotions more effectively.

 5. Physical Development